 5.1 The Committee debated the question of voluntary versus mandatory compliance of its recommendations.
 The Committee was of the firm view that mandatory compliance of the recommendations at least in respect of the essential recommendations would be most appropriate in the Indian context for the present.
-The Committee also noted that in most of the countries where standards of corporate governance are high, the stock exchanges have enforced some form of compliance through their listing agreements.
+The Committee also noted that in most of the countries where

 5.2 The Committee felt that some of the recommendations are absolutely essential for the framework of corporate governance and virtually form its core, while others could be considered as desirable.
 Besides, some of the recommendations may also need change of statute, such as the Companies Act, for their enforcement.
 In the case of others, enforcement would be possible by amending the Securities Contracts (Regulation) Rules, 1957 and by amending the listing agreement of the stock exchanges under the direction of SEBI.
 The latter, would be less time consuming and would ensure speedier implementation of corporate governance.
-The Committee therefore felt that the recommendations which are absolutely essential for corporate governance, can be defined with precision and which can be enforced through the amendment of the listing agreement could be classified as mandatory.
+The Committee therefore felt that the recommendations should be divided into mandatory and non- mandatory categories and those recommendations which are absolutely essential for corporate governance, can be defined with precision and which can be enforced through the amendment of the listing agreement could be classified as mandatory.
 Others, which are either desirable or which may require change of laws, may, for the time being, be classified as non-mandatory.